-Blazars are well-known extragalactic sources of very high energy (VHE) $\gamma$ -rays.
-These photons traverse large distances through extragalactic space and, therefore, interact with CMB (cosmic microwave background) and EBL (Extragalactic Background Light) photons.
-As a result, they can be absorbed via the pair production process.
-This effect leads to a change in the spectral shape of observed spectrum and it can be used to
+Blazars are well-known extragalactic sources of Very High Energy (VHE) $\gamma$ -rays.
+Their radiation traverses over large distances through the extragalactic space filled with CMB (Cosmic Microwave Background) and EBL (Extragalactic Background Light) photons and could be absorbed via the pair production process.
+This effect can lead to a change in the spectral shape of observed radiation and it can be used to constrain the EBL density (see e.g. Stecker et al. (1992), Mazin et al. (2007)).